 - Gottman Method Couples Therapy – Levels 1, 2, and 3

 - Gottman Method – Treating Trauma and Affairs

 - Gottman Method – Treating Couples in Addiction Recovery

 - Problem Gambling Treatment in Oregon

 I am a National Certified Counselor (NCC) and a Licensed Professional Counselor Intern registered in the State of Oregon under the supervision of Keith Mackie, LPC.
-In my private practice, I integrate Cognitive Behavioral, Solution-Focused, and Narrative therapies with Brainspotting therapy, Somatic techniques, and principles from Neuroscience.
+In my private practice, I integrate Cognitive Behavioral, Internal Family Systems, and Narrative therapies with Brainspotting therapy, Somatic techniques, and principles from Neuroscience.

 Who Am I Really

 I enjoy getting to know people and building deep and meaningful relationships.
 My clinical experiences with individual adults and couples include treating trauma, PTSD, anxiety, depression, addiction, grief, ADHD, immigration and acculturation challenges, financial struggles, career exploration, and relationship issues.